-- Policy PSF 4.1 Clean Energy.
-Support the advancement of a carbon-neutral energy supply. - Policy PSF 4.2 Energy Conservation.
-Support efforts to reduce per-capita energy use. - Policy PSF 4.3 Building Electrification.
-Require electrification for new building stock and reduce fossil fuel usage for existing building stock at the time of building alteration. - Policy PSF 4.4 Energy Resilience.
-Require new development projects to incorporate energy-efficiency measures, electric equipment, solar energy systems, and battery storage into their projects (Building Integrated Photo-Voltaic/BIPV) and encourage existing development to incorporate solar energy systems and battery storage. - Policy PSF 4.5 Grid Resilience.
-Support PG&E's efforts to improve grid resilience and capacity to meet increased electrical demand. - Policy PSF 4.6 - 4.6 Renewable Energy Neighborhood Microgrids.
-Encourage the establishment of renewable energy neighborhood microgrids to support resilience. - Policy PSF 4.7 Service Improvement and Expansion.
+Policy PSF 4.2 Energy Conservation.
+Support efforts to reduce per-capita energy use.

+Policy PSF 4.3 Building Electrification.
+Require electrification for new building stock and reduce fossil fuel usage for existing building stock at the time of building alteration.

+Policy PSF 4.4 Energy Resilience.
+Require new development projects to incorporate energy-efficiency measures, electric equipment, solar energy systems, and battery storage into their projects (Building Integrated Photo-Voltaic/BIPV) and encourage existing development to incorporate solar energy systems and battery storage.

+Policy PSF 4.5 Grid Resilience.
+Support PG&E's efforts to improve grid resilience and capacity to meet increased electrical demand.

+Policy PSF 4.6 Renewable Energy Neighborhood Microgrids.
+Encourage the establishment of renewable energy neighborhood microgrids to support resilience, especially within equity priority communities.

+Policy PSF 4.7 Service Improvement and Expansion.
 Seek to ensure adequate energy and communication systems to serve existing and future needs while minimizing impacts on existing and future residents by requiring new development to underground power lines and provide underground connections, when feasible, and prioritizing cellular coverage for all areas of the city while appropriately minimizing visual impacts of cellular facilities, antennas, and equipment shelters.

 - Policy PSF 4.8 Access and Availability.
-Work with service providers to support access to and availability of a wide range of state-of-the-art telecommunication systems and services for house-holds, businesses, institutions, and public agencies in San Mateo. - Policy PSF 4.9 Coordinate Infrastructure Improvements.
+Work with service providers to support access to and availability of a wide range of state-of-the-art telecommunication systems and services for households, businesses, institutions, and public agencies in San Mateo. - Policy PSF 4.9 Coordinate Infrastructure Improvements.
 Combine, to the extent possible, upgrades and repairs to public infrastructure, such as roadways with utility needs, broadband upgrades, bicycle and pedestrian improvements, and levees. - Policy PSF 4.10 Private Utility Undergrounding.
 Require new private development to underground service connections onto private property. - Policy PSF 4.11 Public Wi-Fi.
 Provide high-speed internet access to the public at all City facilities.